 Common side effects from physical addiction to hydrocodone include:

 - Extreme Dizziness

 - Slowed breathing

-In addition to the physical effects, long-term use of hydrocodone can also result in psychological effects.
-Some of these may include:
+In addition to the physical effects, long-term use of hydrocodone can also result in psychological symptoms.

 - Excessive anger

-- Chronic Anxiety
+- Chronic anxiety

 - Relationship troubles

 People who take hydrocodone for non-medical reasons over a long time may become used to feeling emotionally disconnected.
 The brain also begins to crave the euphoric effects of hydrocodone, creating a pattern of repeated abuse.